Andy4495/skat-scoresheet/README.md

 - Kontra and Rekontra allowed
 - Ramsch
+  - Ramsch hand is played if nobody bids 18
   - Play a Ramsch round (3 or 4 hands, depending on number of players) after playing a Bock round
   - During a Ramsch round, each player has a chance to bid a Grand Hand, in which case the declarer leads and the hand is scored as if it were a regular Grand Hand contract (with Bock and Kontra exceptions noted above)
   - Entire game can be played as Ramsch rounds
 - Bock round
   - A new Bock round (3 or 4 hands, depending on number of players) is created in the following cases:
     - For suit and Grand contracts:
-      - Declarer and opponents each take 60 points
+      - Declarer and opponents each collect 60 card points
       - Raw hand score >= 120 (before Bock/Lose/Kontra/Re doubling)
     - Successful Kontra (declarer loses)
     - Any Rekontra (i.e. declarer says Re to opponent's Kontra)